wp-slimstat/wp-slimstat/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38
 Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
 Requires at least: 3.8
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 3.5.6
+Stable tag: 3.5.7

 == Description ==
 The most accurate real-time statistics plugin for WordPress.
 Visit our [official site](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat) (psst, we have Flattr enabled, there: star our project to donate).

 = Key Features =
-* Real-time reports
+* Real-time activity log
+* Integrates with WooCommerce and other e-commerce plugins
 * Compatible with W3 Total Cache, WP SuperCache and HyperCache
 * The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org))
-* Advanced filtering
 * Available in multiple languages: English, Chinese (沐熙工作室), Farsi ([Dean](http://www.mangallery.net)), French (Michael Bastin, Jean-Michel Venet), German (TechnoViel), Italian, Portuguese, Russian ([Vitaly](http://www.visbiz.org/)), Spanish, Swedish (Per Soderman).
 Is your language is missing or incomplete?
 [Contact Us](http://slimstat.getused.to.it/contact-us/) if you would like to share your localization.
 * World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).